zeit-io/api-docs/README.md

 ZEIT.IO supports multiple currencies and calculates various currency values.
 Currency values are always stored as Integer in the database and represent the cent values.
+For example, the currency value `123,95` EUR would be stored as `12395`.
 Properties like `amount` and `hourly_wage` contain always the cent values.
 The UI is responsible for formating the values in a human readible way.
+All inputs for the API expect currency values as Integer, representing the cents!

 ## Time duration values